sannylin325/sannylin325/README.md

 - 👋 Hi, I’m @sannylin325
+- 🌱 I have been learning Python, JAVA, C++, AI coding etc. ---Coding is very interesting!

+<!---
 - 👀 I got Master & Bachelor's Degree in Department of Law, National Taiwan University.
-- 🌱 I have been learning Python, C++, AI coding etc. ---Coding is very interesting!
 - 📫 I used to be a lawyer, and now I am a software engineer!

-<!---
 - 💞️
 - 📫
 - 😄